 The site is in the Green Belt and the Special Landscape Area.
-The scale of the development as an extension to a house is quite large and the raised terrace would impact on the streetscene and visual amenity of the open countryside.
-The development would encroach into the Green Belt and impact on the openness.
+The scale of the development to provide the raised terrace would impact on the Streetscene and visual amenity of the open countryside.
+The development would encroach into the Green Belt and impact on its openness.
 The use of natural stone is welcomed although the coursing is not in keeping with the existing properties and as such would have a detrimental impact to the visual amenity of the Special Landscape Area and the setting of the listed buildings.
 The proposal includes permeable surfacing and there would be no overlooking concerns.
 Although close to the PROW the development would not result in a diversion being required.
-There are no highway, environmental health or wildlife concerns subject to condition but the proposal would affect the setting of the nearby listed buildings although this would be limited harm.
+There are no highway, environmental health or wildlife concerns subject to condition however, the proposal would affect the setting of the nearby listed buildings and although this would be less than substantial harm it is not justified.